natalieytan/ruby-fundamentals/readme.md

 # Ruby Fundamentals

 ## My Preface
-Greetings!
-The instructors at [Coder Academy](https://coderacademy.edu.au/) have issued a bunch of ruby challenges given to the current intake of students (who have started on Feb 19 2018)!
+Hello World!
+I am a current student of [Coder Academy](https://coderacademy.edu.au/).
+I am having a lot of fun learning and scripting in ruby.
+The instructors here have issued a bunch of ruby challenges to us a.k.a the current intake of students (as of Feb 19 2018, we have just set foot into the world of programming & ruby)!
+Hello world, indeed.

-I am a current student and am having a lot of fun scripting in ruby.

 My favourite of the challenges was [#20 "coding a basic public transport app"](/solutions/19-20.rb). [#23 "Funny Plant"](/solutions/23.rb), [#24 "Quiz Letter blocks"](/solutions/24.rb) were also particularly fun problems to solve.